ialeinbach/tcp2p4u/README.md

 ## Requests

-`broadcast` takes one argument and sends it as a message to every Peer it's connected to.
+`broadcast` is variadic and sends arguments joined by semicolons as a message to every Peer to which the locally hosted Peer is connected.
-`stop` takes no arguments and terminates the locally running Peer.
+`stop` takes no arguments and terminates the locally hosted Peer.
 In its current state, this request may leave the network fractured.
+`info` prints out basic information about the locally running Peer.